mra1991/Robot-Runner/README.md

 # Robot Runner
- A simple infinite runner game made from scratch with old openGL 2.1
+  An infinite runner style game I developed from scratch using (older versions of) OpenGL in C.
+ This game was developed without the use of any game engines or external tools.

+  A number of custom tools were developed for this game that can be found in the mains folder along with the game itself.